 Situated on the edge of the busy waterfront, this striking coastal inner city home captures the essence of contemporary architecture.

 With the Tasman Sea and coastal walkway only meters away and dwellings hard on either boundary, building parameters were clear.
+Options were explored in order to maximise the stunning narrow site for the client’s desired living.

 All spaces within the house open onto the extensive tropical garden and alfresco dining spaces, with the stone cladding continuing onto the terrace and the outside bench seats.